maudnals/questions/other.md

 ## What's a must when rendering a list in react?
 NB a list in react = anything using array map.
 What's important is using a unique key ppty, to make virtual DOM diff possible and so that react can target re-rendering to only elements that changed.
+Important for performance on larger lists.